whimtrip/jwht-scrapper/README.md

 If you want to use proxies, you have to set here your own proxy finder implementation.
-This is a class instance that can retrieve proxies from a given source (usually a database) modify their status to mark them as frozen or banned proxies for example, and finally persisting them to the database when necessary.
+This is a class instance that can retrieve proxies from a given source (usually a database) modify their status to mark them as frozen or banned proxies for example, and finally persist them to the database when necessary.
 When implementing `ProxyFinder` with your own proxy finder class, you'll be able to discover our javadoc for both `ProxyFinder` class and `Proxy` interface.